Illinois

 Provisional Voting

-• You did not provide ID when registering by mail and still don't provide ID on Election Day
+• You did not provide an ID when registering by mail and still don't provide an ID on Election Day.

 By law, you must vote in your assigned precinct for all votes on your provisional ballot to count.